 I support a wide range of health policy and systems research (HPSR), with a particular focus on on leadership, governance and the politics of policy change.
-I was the co-Research Director of the Resilient and Responsive Health Systems consortium (RESYST) which is a UK-DFID funded research consortium bringing together researchers from South Africa, Nigeria, Kenya, Tanzania, Thailand, India, Vietnam and the UK (http://resyst.lshtm.ac.uk).
+I was the co-Research Director of the Resilient and Responsive Health Systems consortium (RESYST), a UK-DFID funded research consortium bringing together researchers from South Africa, Nigeria, Kenya, Tanzania, Thailand, India, Vietnam and the UK (http://resyst.lshtm.ac.uk).
 In South Africa I engage closely with the Western Cape Department of Health, supporting health system development and working closely with the South African Collaboration for Health Systems Analysis and Innovation (CHESAI www.chesai.org).
 I also support various HPSR capacity strengthening initiatives - including but extending beyond formal psotgraduate educational activities.
 From my UCT base I currently coordinate the Health Policy Analysis Fellowship programme, a doctoral mentoring programme funded by the Alliance for Health Policy and Systems Research.
 I also currently support the LSHTM Executive Programme for Global Health Leadership.
 Finally, I led the Consortium for Health Policy and Systems Analysis in Africa (CHEPSAA www.hpsa-africa.org), an eleven partner consortium of African and European universities which is funded by the European Union.

 My background is in development studies, health economics and health policy.